pwoolcoc/ngrams/README.md

 This crate takes a sequence of tokens and generates an n-gram for it.
 For more information about n-grams, check wikipedia: https://en.wikipedia.org/wiki/N-gram

+*Note*: The canonical version of this crate is hosted on [Gitlab](https://gitlab.com/pwoolcoc/ngams)

 ## Usage

 Probably the easiest way to use it is to use the iterator adaptor.
 If